NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/ring-of-ravenousness.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "ring-of-ravenousness"
 aliases: "Ring of Ravenousness"
 source: "Pathfinder Treasure Vault"
 pg: ""
-rarity: ""
+rarity: "Rare"
 trait01: "cursed"
 trait02: "invested"
 trait03: "magical"
-trait04: "rare"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 7
 weight:
 value: "325"
 subvalue: "gp"
 invest:
 usage: "worn"
 license: "ORC"
 identify:
 description: "Carved of acacia wood, a ring of ravenousness is inlaid with a geometric pattern.
 The ring appears to be a _[[Equipment/Ring of Sustenance|Ring of Sustenance]]_.
   Once you invest it, though, it fuses to you, its effects activating immediately.
   While wearing the ring, you require twice the normal amount of food and drink for a creature your size to avoid starvation and thirst."
 powerTitle1:
 actionEconomy1:
 type1: